pigroupe/SfynxCircuitBreakerBundle/README.md

-﻿Specification SFYNX Bundles
+﻿Circuit Breaker SFYNX Bundles
 =====================

-Specification Bundle provides handlers to rapidly develop with the specification pattern in DDD applicative architecture.
+Circuit Breaker Bundle provides handlers to rapidly develop with the Circuit Breaker pattern in micorservice architecture.
 This is to simplify the work of developers with DDD pattern, and enable to follow the SOLID principles in the POO development.

 Documentation